yuvrajsingh8048/Node-JS/Node js.md

 # URLs ( Uniform Resource Location )
 * is a reference to a web resource that specifies its location on a computer network

+---
+# Framework

+- is a software tool that provides devloper with a set of pre written code, components, and libraries
+- often include a set of guideline and best practices that help devloper to write code efficiently

+### Different types of Node js framework
+---
+Help software devloper to devlop efficiently and with ease are as follows :
+* **express.js** ( Fast and unopinionated, minimalist web framework for node js, it main features in two concepts robust routing and middleware function )
+* **Koa.js** ( team behind express, makes lightweight to middleware function and callback )
+* **Nest.js** ( reliable and scable server side application )
+* **Hapi.js** ( reliable, scalable and full out of the box functionality )
+* **Fastify.js** ( fast and low overhead web framework )
+* **Sails.js** ( MVC framework )

+---
+# Express
+* installing ``` npm install express ```
+* importing ```const express = require('express)```
+* create an instance of express ```create app = express()```
+* create a route ```app.get()```
+* listen a route ```app.listen()```

+### Why do we use Express.js
+* lightweight and unopinionated
+* fast and efficient for building scalable web applications in traffic

+* easy to learn due its simplicity and intuitive API
+* modular extensible
+* large and active community
+* routing and middleware support

+# PORT
+* logically construct that is used to identify a specific process running on a computer or other network devices
+* associated with a host address such as IP address
+* specific port number are reserved

+### Different types of PORT number
+There are 65,535 available port number, which can be classified into three category -
+* Well-known Port
+* Registered Port
+* Dynamic or Private Port

+Note : They are all assigned by Indian Assigned Number Authority

+---
+# REST
+* REST stand for Representaion State Transfer
+* architectual used for building distributed system followed mainly principles are -
+1. Client-server architectual
+2. Stateless communication
+3. Resource based interaction
+4. Uniform interfaces
+5. Cacheable

+### REST API
+* interface that two computer system use to exchange information over the internet
+* API stand for Application Programming Inteface
+* API is a set of rules that devlopers use to build software that communicate with another system

+Note -
+* **Stateful Rest Api** : The server store information about client
+* **Stateless Rest Api** : The server does not store information about client

+### How REST API work
+* work by using HTTP request methods such as 'GET', 'POST', 'PUT', 'DELETE' and some more